What’s That Noise? 6 HVAC Noises You Shouldn’t Ignore

 If you’ve lived with your heating and cooling system for a year or more, you know all of the noises it makes during normal operation in your Carrollton, Texas, home.
-But what should you do if your heating and cooling system starts making strange or scary sounds?
+But what should you do if your heating and cooling system start making strange or scary sounds?
 Discover six HVAC noises you shouldn’t ignore and find out what to do when you hear these startling sounds.

 If your air conditioner or heat pump is like most, it produces a gentle hum as it turns on and gets to work cooling your home.
 When that quiet hum turns into a nasty hiss, however, your cooling system could be alerting you to a serious problem.